astrasourav/Leetcode/README.md

    https://github.com/astrasourav/Leetcode.git

-##Contributing
+## Contributing

-f you have a different or more optimized solution, feel free to contribute!
+If you have a different or more optimized solution, feel free to contribute!
 Fork the repository, create a new branch, make your changes, and submit a pull request.

 1. **Fork the repository:**